mperignon/2016-02-04-Flagstaff/lessons/python/01-numpy.md

 <class 'numpy.ndarray'>
 ~~~

-The output tells us that `data` currently refers to an N-dimensional array created by the NumPy library.
-These data corresponds to arthritis patient's inflammation.
-The rows are the individual patients and the columns are there daily inflammation measurements.
+The output tells us that the variable name `data` currently refers to an N-dimensional array created by the NumPy library.
+These data are daily average temperature normals (averages of three decades) for four stations around Flagstaff, AZ.
 We can see what its [shape](reference.html#shape) is like this:

 ~~~ {.python}
 print data.shape